godfrey-leung/shopping/README.md

 # Requirements

 See requirements.txt for the package dependencies.
 To compile, run and manage the project, Poetry must be installed.
-See https://python-poetry.org/docs/cli/ for further information
+See https://python-poetry.org/docs/cli/ for further information.
+This project uses python 3.7 (tested).

 # Command